 The Friends of the Kalderimi of South Pelion is a nature loving, conservation, cultural and walking society and a non-profit organisation.
 We aim to promote, enhance and preserve the natural beauty of South Pelion and make it accessible for both residents and visitors through the following activities:

-Work parties take place most Saturdays throughout the cooler months of the year.
-The volunteers will normally be working for three or four hours at a time and may go to the same area time and time again until the path is cleared and fit for safe walking.
+Work parties take place weekly throughout the cooler months of the year, usually on a Thursday and Saturday.
+Volunteers will normally be working for three or four hours at a time and may go to the same area time and time again until the path is cleared and fit for safe walking.

 The paths identified by the Friends of the Kalderimi of South Pelion are marked by yellow waymarker signs and red paint marks to help you find your way.
 We produce a sponsored leaflet with a map showing these walking routes and are also gradually adding our walks to the Wikiloc app under the name FOTK.
 In addition, one of our members has signed some local walks around Neohori and has produced a leaflet with a map showing these.